Gwenio/synafis/README.md

 ## Project Layout

-- src			: Contains the source files for the project.
+- src: Contains the source files for the project.
-- test			: Contains tests cases.
+- test: Contains tests cases.
-- templates		: Contains examples of various configuration files for tools.
+- templates: Contains examples of various configuration files for tools.
-- LICENSE		: The license for the project's code.
+- LICENSE: The license for the project's code.
-- README.md		: This file.
+- README.md: This file.
-- templates.md	: Lists the uses of the files in templates and modifications that may be needed to use them.
+- templates.md: Lists the uses of the files in templates and modifications that may be needed to use them.
-- setup.md      : Documents setup.js and the associated json files.
+- setup.md: Documents setup.js and the associated json files.
-- setup.js	    : Script for generating build files.
+- setup.js: Script for generating build files.
-- project.json	: Describes the project for setup.js.
+- project.json: Describes the project for setup.js.
-- config.json	: Configuration for setup.js (this file is for the user to create).
+- config.json: Configuration for setup.js (this file is for the user to create).
-- build.ninja	: The Ninja build file.
+- build.ninja: The Ninja build file.

 ## Developers